jombard/IntegraBluePropertiesWeb/content/landlords.md

 **Power Team**

-We have a trusted team that we work with on all our projects.
-From local electricians and plumbers to solicitors and accountants.
-We always use fair and trusted tradesmen so you can rest assured we will look after your property and your tenants.
+We have a trusted team that we work with on all our projects, from local electricians and plumbers to solicitors and accountants.
+We always use fair and trusted tradespeople so you can rest assured we will look after your property and your tenants.

-If you have a property which you currently lease and want us to take the hassle away then get in touch today!
+If you have a property you currently lease and want us to take the hassle away get in touch today!